chetan6780/Complete-Preparation/Topic-Wise/Dynamic_programming_TUF/14_subsetSumEqualsK.md

 ### Tabulation(bottom-up) Solution

 -   From memoization we can observe that value of 0'th column is true.
--   From 2nd base case we can say value at arr[0]=k'th column is true.
+-   From 2nd base case we can say value at arr[0]=k'th column is true, if its less than or equal to target k.
 -   Other representation is same as memoization.
 -   **TC: O(n\*k)**
 -   **SC: O(n\*k)**